 Hagenow

-Cozy café in the old town of Hagenow Enjoy a rich breakfast and a varied lunch menu with daily changing German and international specialties in our cozy café and restaurant.
-Discover homemade cakes and ice creams in our café.
+A cozy café in Hagenow’s Old Town Enjoy a hearty breakfast and a varied lunch menu featuring German and international specialties that change daily at our cozy café and restaurant.
+Discover our homemade cakes and ice cream.

 Cafe Sophie